Taiwan steeling itself for Chinese drills over VP's US visit

 Lai will stop in New York on Saturday on his way to Paraguay and in San Francisco on Wednesday on his way back to Taiwan.
 He is going to Paraguay, which retains formal ties with Taiwan, for the inauguration of its new president.

 Neither China's defence ministry nor its Taiwan Affairs Office responded to a request for comment, though the government has repeatedly condemned the visit.
-China's ambassador to the U.S. said last month it was his country's "priority" to stop the visit, though gave no details.
+China's ambassador to the U.S. said last month it was his country's "priority" to stop the visit.

-China has a particular dislike of Lai who has in the past described himself as a "practical worker for Taiwan independence".
-Lai has repeatedly said during the election campaign he does not seek to change the status quo.
+China's Maritime Safety Administration said on Friday that military exercises would take place off the coast of the eastern city of Ningbo - around 500 km (310 miles) to the north of Taipei - from Saturday to Monday, but did not give details.

+Shortly after that statement was released, Taiwan's defence ministry said it will continue to monitor Chinese drills and that people should remain calm in the face of China "damaging peace and stability".

 The Taiwanese official said Beijing could "upgrade" the scale of its "combat readiness patrols" near Taiwan that the People's Liberation Army has staged frequently in recent months by sending warships and aircraft close to the island that China claims as its territory.